 Discontinued operations (Note 9)

 Property Name (€) Valuation ga Valuation gains/(losses)

-31 Dec 2022 31 Dec 2021
+31 Dec 2023 31 Dec 2022

 € €

-Kiyanovskiy Residence (798.325) (93.835)
+Kiyanovskiy Residence (177.757) (798.325)

-Tsymlyanskiy Residence - (964.178)

-Rozny Lane (455.560) 75.740
+Rozny Lane (99.367) (455.560)

-Innovations Logistics Park 8.655 (240.706)
+Innovations Logistics Park 53.394 8.655

-EOS Business Park - 107.164

-Residential Portfolio - 4.438

-GreenLake - 452.063

-Kindergarten - (95.665)

-Total (1.245.230) (754.979)
+Total (223.730) (1.245.230)

 As of November 2021, the Group had submitted properly the official request to the City of Kiev to extend the lease of Tsymlyanskiy Residence property for another 5 years, since the Group has first extension rights over any other interested party.
 The first step in the process whereby the presiding committee of the municipality, before the final approval by the City Council, did not place as many other cases had accumulated which had time priority over Group's case.
-During the period between December 15th 2021 and January 20th of 2022, the committee did not convene at all as is usual during holiday and vacation times.
+During the period between 15 December 2021 and 20 January 2022, the committee did not convene at all as is usual during holiday and vacation times.
 Once the holiday season was over, the main focus of the committee and the City Council unfortunately were on issues not related to property lease extensions, but rather more pressing matters for the interests and operational stability of the City of Kiev.
 From there on, all decisions have been put on hold due to the Russian insurgence of Ukraine.
 We remain confident that we will be awarded the lease extension once the war status permits.

-In relation to the Ukrainian assets excluding Tsymlyanskiy, and in view of the ongoing conflict in the country, the Management, although received updated third-party valuation reports to monitor effectively the underlying values, decided in H1 2022 accounts to impair the value of those assets at 50% of their value as at the end of 2021 and continues the same in current period.
+In relation to the Ukrainian assets excluding Tsymlyanskiy, and in view of the ongoing conflict in the country, the Management, although received updated third-party valuation reports to monitor effectively the underlying values, decided in H1 2022 accounts to impair the value of those assets at 50% of their value as at the end of 2021 and continues the same in every period since then.